-"Is there a way to get rid if acne everywhere naturally?
+"Is there a way to get rid if acne everywhere naturally?"

 I am 13 years old and I am a girl.
 I have acne problems that I sure don't want.
 I get a lot of zits, and when I use medication (tropical) that is a subscription from my doctor, it does cure some zits on my face, but more seem to break out.
 I want to know why this happens.
 Also, I want to know if you get acne on areas like just above your breast and back, how can you get rid of those naturally?

 It becomes more difficult when you are faced with acne on your chest and back because it is hard to get the topical medications there without some help.
 In addition, it seems that this one medication may not be enough for you.
 The next step up from benzoyl peroxide is topical retinoids and low dose oral antibiotics.
 The antibiotics kill the bacteria that grow in the pores that cause these pimples.
 Taking a medication by mouth makes it so the medication reaches all parts of the body including the back and chest.
 Since your acne seems fairly severe, you may benefit from consultation with a dermatologist.
 They can prescribe some of the newer medication and can follow your progression to make sure that your acne is under control.
 Some day you may become a candidate to take Accutane, the most effective of all acne medications.
 It is only used in severe circumstances because it does carry some unwanted side effects.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.